 Salt Lick BBQ in Driftwood, Texas serves amazing slow cooked, pit BBQ in the Texas Hill Country.
 The place is cool, huge picnic tables in an old school Wild West setting.
 Try a sampler platter, as I did, with ribs, brisket, and sausage.

 Ace Biscuit & Barbecue in Charlottesville, Virginia scored with their incredible brontosaurus ribs.
 The collard greens were tasty but the hash browns were a surprising side order.
 They also have grits. stewed apples, and fried green tomatoes.
 I cannot believe I have only been to Ace one time.
 I really must return.
 Maybe I will even try one of their highly rated sausage biscuits.

 Three Li’l Pigs BBQ in Daleville, Virginia quite possibly serves the best pork spare ribs I have ever had from a restaurant.
 The only thing keeping their St. Louis style ribs from a perfect McCool rating is the rub is pretty salty.
 The rib meat, though, is phenomenal.
 Every time.

 While researching this article, I discovered that one of my favorite BBQ places closed last year.
 While I am sad to hear the news, I am glad to have visited it.
 Many times.
 So, get out there and support your favorite ‘Q joint or find a new BBQ place.
 Oh, and let me know about it, if it is amazing.
 Because I am still on the lookout for the most amazing BBQ in US.

-Tell me your favorite amazing BBQ in US.
+Leave a #COOLinary comment and tell me your favorite BBQ in US.